City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 ## ASSIGNMENT REQUIREMENTS

-* Your meeting notes should be 1-3 pages in length, single spaced, and submitted via the Google Doc attached to your assignment.
+* Your meeting notes should be 1-3 pages in length, single-spaced, and submitted via the Google Doc attached to your assignment.
 The correct Google Doc is shared to your email address each time you are assigned to document a meeting.
 See **SAMPLE MEETING NOTES TEMPLATE and EXAMPLE MEETING NOTES** below for what to expect.
 * Include at least 10 hyperlinks throughout the text of your notes (a hyperlink is a link in your text that connects readers with an external website (ex. this is a hyperlink)

 ## EXAMPLE MEETING NOTES